sdtemple/how-to-use-ai/README.md

 ### Exercise 3: rewriting some Python code

 There are multiple ways to generate prime numbers.
-I copied the code in [exercise1.py](./exercise1.py) and deleted the Catalan number and Fibonacci sequence functions.
+I copied the code in [answers/exercise1.py](answers/exercise1.py) and deleted the Fibonacci sequence function.

 To rewrite the code with different techniques to generate prime numbers, we will use `Ctrl + I` over highlighted text.
 The first instruction for the chatbot will be: